tofabd/call-center-shajgoj/api/docs/EXTENSIONS_README.md

 - ✅ Random agent names assigned
 - ✅ Proper department categorization
 - ✅ Extensions appear in frontend
-- ✅ AMI listener can update statuses
+- ✅ Managed AMI service can update statuses
 - ✅ Real-time updates work in browser

 Your call center extension system is now ready for use! 🚀